Iron Man (1951 film)

-Iron Man is a 1951 American film noir drama sport film directed by Joseph Pevney and starring Jeff Chandler, Evelyn Keyes and Stephen McNally.
-The film features an early appearance by Rock Hudson playing a competing boxer.
-The film is a remake of a film produced two decades earlier by director Tod Browning, also titled Iron Man.
+Iron Man is a 1951 American sports drama film noir directed by Joseph Pevney and starring Jeff Chandler, Evelyn Keyes and Stephen McNally, with an early appearance by Rock Hudson as a boxer.
+The film is a remake of a 1931 film of the same title directed by Tod Browning.

 Plot

-Chandler plays a coal miner who is encouraged by his gambler brother (Stephen McNally) to become a boxer.
-The problem is when he boxes he is consumed by a murderous rage.
+Coal miner Coke Mason is encouraged by his gambler brother to become a boxer.
+However, Coke is consumed by a murderous rage whenever he enters the ring.